 The Tim Bergling Foundation will advocate for the recognition of suicide as a global health emergency and promote removing the stigma attached to the discussion of mental health issues.
 It will support science-based organizations that engage in research into the causes and prevention of suicide, particularly for young people.

 Following the tragic events of Tim’s death, his parents set up a new foundation in his name in order to support others who are going through the same things he was, as well as also supporting charities which he felt strongly about such as those covering world hunger and climate change.
 As one last farewell to their son, they set up something which Tim had been planning to do for a while, a live concert with a full band playing his music to thousands of people.
-This event took place earlier this week and was streamed live on YouTube, an event which didn’t reach thousands, it’s currently been watched by over a million people worldwide!
+This event took place earlier this week and was streamed live on YouTube, an event that didn’t reach thousands… it’s currently been watched by over a million people worldwide!

 Click the video below if you wish to watch the full two-hour show on YouTube.